So You Want To Be A Volunteer?

 What are the Volunteer Criteria?

 1) Attend at least 1 previous TID event—We ask that all volunteers have attended at least one TID event before requesting to volunteer.
 This way you have an idea of how events flow, the layout of the event space, and aren’t trying to absorb the information and help out while desperately trying to remember where the bathroom is!
-All play party volunteers must have an approved Play Party Application.
+All play party volunteers (does not apply for Festivals or Summits) must have an approved Play Party Application.
 If cost is a consideration for your first event, please ask for a scholarship ticket.

 2) Arrive an Hour BEFORE the Event You’re Volunteering For—We also ask volunteers to show up one hour before the event they’re volunteering at, and plan on staying 30-45 minutes after to help clean up.
 If you can’t meet those, you can let us know in the email what you can do, or consider volunteering for a different event.